A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-The availability of temporal satellite imagery on a global scale, coupled with advancements in computational power and ML techniques, has led to a shift from shallow learning to deep learning in remote sensing \cite{zhu2017deep,diakogiannis2020resunet,kakooei2023spatial,pettersson2023time,daoud2023using,daoud2020statistical,kino2021scoping}.
+The availability of temporal satellite imagery on a global scale, coupled with advancements in computational power and ML techniques, has led to a shift from shallow learning to deep learning in remote sensing.
+Modern deep learning models, particularly convolutional neural networks (CNNs) and semantic segmentation architectures, learn rich spatial representations directly from raw imagery, which enables more accurate and scalable mapping across large and diverse regions \cite{kakooei2023spatial,daoud2023using}.
 The most prevalent deep learning approach for land cover classification employs encoder-decoder network architectures, such as the U-Net architecture \cite{ronneberger2015u}, which has gained prominence in semantic segmentation tasks \cite{wang2022uctransnet}.
 Various backbones have been developed and applied to land cover classification with promising results \cite{chantharaj2018semantic, badrinarayanan2017segnet, Deeplabv3+, LoopNet, PolSarInceptExceptSeg, hamida2017deep}.
 For instance, Garg et al. \cite{Deeplabv3+} demonstrated that the DeepLabV3+ network architecture significantly outperformed traditional shallow models across all benchmarks, even when using a small dataset.

-one finding of this article is that urban and rural classes exhibit relationships with their surrounding environment that is beyond traditional rule-based definitions.
-For instance, a small human settlement area surrounded by cropland or vegetation is more likely to be classified as rural rather than urban.
-This context-aware classification approach enhances map resolution compared to rule-based definitions.
-This insight guided our use of deep learning models to integrate LULC and HS data, aiming to produce high-resolution rural and urban maps.
-A notable application of such high-resolution maps is the generation of poverty and wealth maps using satellite data, where precise urban/rural labels are crucial for socio-economic studies.